marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 gcloud builds submit --timeout 15m --tag ${IMAGE_URI} .
 ```

-The pipeline's DSL retrieves the environmental settings like GCP project_id and AI Platform Training region from environmental variables.
-You need to set these variables before you compile the pipeline.
+The pipeline's DSL retrieves the environmental settings, like the *Project ID* of the GCP project and the *GCP region* to be used by **AI Platform Training**, from the nvironmental variables.
+You need to set these variables before you can compile the pipeline.

 ```
 export PROJECT_ID=[YOUR_PROJECT_ID]